 Change 1: digital record-keeping is mandatory

 From the start of your mandate year (6 April 2026 for the £50,000 cohort, 6 April 2027 for £30,000, 6 April 2028 for £20,000), every transaction on every property and every sole-trader business must be kept in digital form.
-Rent receipts, expense invoices, mileage logs, receipts for repairs, agent statements, and bank transactions all sit in software or in a spreadsheet that connects to compatible bridging software.
-Paper-only records (cash books, lever-arch files of expense slips with a year-end summary written on the inside cover) no longer meet the obligation.
+Your rent receipts, expense invoices, mileage logs, repair receipts, agent statements, and bank transactions all sit in software, or in a spreadsheet that connects to compatible bridging software.
+Paper-only records (cash books, lever-arch files of expense slips with a year-end summary written on the inside cover) no longer satisfy the rules.

-The record must capture, per transaction, the date, the amount, the property the transaction relates to, and a category that aligns with the SA105 expense schedule (rent received, repairs, agent fees, insurance, finance costs, other).
-Receipt-capture apps that photograph and store paper documentation are acceptable provided the captured image is retained and linked to the record.
-Receipts must be retained for at least five years after the 31 January final-declaration deadline for the year they relate to.
+Each transaction record must capture the date, the amount, the property it relates to, and a category that aligns with the SA105 expense schedule (rent received, repairs, agent fees, insurance, finance costs, other).
+Receipt-capture apps that photograph and store paper documentation are fine, provided you retain the captured image and link it to the record.
+Keep your receipts for at least five years after the 31 January final-declaration deadline for the year they relate to.

-For the depth on what counts as a digital record and what does not, the MTD digital record-keeping requirements page walks through the categorisation rules, the audit-trail requirement, and the bridging-software pattern for landlords who already use Excel.
+For what counts as a digital record and what does not, the MTD digital record-keeping requirements page covers the categorisation rules, the audit-trail requirement, and the bridging-software pattern if you already use Excel.

 Change 2: quarterly updates replace the single annual return